prabhatkr007/Nexus/README.md

 - Add Comments: Authenticated users can add comments to blog posts.
 - Responsive Design: The app is designed to work seamlessly on desktops, tablets, and mobile devices.

-## Technologies Used

-- MongoDB: A NoSQL database used to store blog post and user data.
-- Express.js: A backend web application framework for Node.js, providing a robust set of features for web and mobile applications.
-- React.js: A popular JavaScript library for building user interfaces.
-- Node.js: A server-side runtime environment for executing JavaScript code.

 ## Installation and Setup